Abdul00990/Scissor-Frontend/README.md

   The UrlAnalytics.tsx file displays analytics for a specific shortened URL, such as the number of clicks.

-It explains the project structure, details the functionality of each file, and provides setup and testing instructions.
+ This explains the project structure, details the functionality of each file, and provides setup and testing instructions.